BroseleyCameraClub/BroseleyCameraClub.github.io/gallery.md

 As members you can also have some featured images, please send them into <a href="mailto:grahamwelsby@gmail.com">Graham Welsby</a> and we'll get them added to the members gallery.

-Please browse through some of our member galleries below...
+Please click the links below to browse through some of our member galleries below...

 {% for project in site.portfolio limit:6 %}